 Immediately obvious, the level design and progression are brazenly simple.
 Broken into small rooms and brief stretches, it's totally compartmentalized into "performance zones" with bold lines of demarcation between them.
 There are no puzzles, nor any kind of nonviolent tasks.
 There are no areas to explore, no towns or townsfolk to encounter, and no content that goes towards making the world of Chaos Legion an interesting or atmospheric one.
 This retro reality reminds me of nothing so much as the classic 1989 brawler Final Fight, and I don't mean that as a compliment.
 Emphasizing combat to the point that all other interaction is excluded puts the game's technical nature on full display, rather than discreetly woven beneath the skin of characterization and setting, where it belongs.

 Graphically, Chaos Legion is no great shakes either.
 Besides a camera that has trouble keeping up in tight situations, the environments need serious upgrades before they can be called anything besides placeholders.
 Looking like they were lifted directly from Devil May Cry 2, acre after acre of empty, crumbling castle is what you'll be treated to.
 Looking past the plot's contrivance of being in a "decimated, war-torn city", the fact is that hours of staring at gray brick walls does nothing to stimulate.
 With deserted locales feeling like afterthoughts on top of the single-minded dedication to the Legion system, the game grows monotonous and repetitive far earlier than it should.
 The final sequence of bosses is absurdly difficult as well, reinforcing Chaos Legion as a technical exercise disguised as a game, rather than a game created from a sincere holistic vision.
+If you’re looking for best online casino in Australia you can check out Playamo for Aussie gamblers.

 Stark mastery of skills has its place, but it's a true shame that the developers couldn't shape Chaos Legion into a more compelling experience.
 I don't deny that the seeds of greatness are present for future iterations, but seeds need to be nurtured in order to flourish and grow.
 The disc in its current state feels very incomplete, with its full potential going untapped.
 Capcom may need to generate quick sales after a succession of under-performing sequels, but by my reckoning, releasing underdeveloped games like Chaos Legion is not only a waste of a good concept, it's also likely to further erode its flagging reputation as a premier development house.